pgherveou/queue/Readme.md

 ### require("queue")

 get the default queue instance

 ### .createQueue(id)

-	create a new queue with specific id localstorage keys will be prefixed with queue<id>
+create a new queue with specific id localstorage keys will be prefixed with queue id

 ### .define(name)

 create a new Task with name

-### .on(['error', 'complete'], function(job) {})
+### .on([error complete], function(job) {})

-	Queue is an event emitter, whenever a job fails or complete error or complete events are called with job as argument
+Queue is an event emitter, whenever a job fail or complete an error or complete event is triggered

 ## Task Api

 ### online()

 check that navigator is online before attempting to process job

 ### interval(time)

-	define an interval between two retries (default is '2sec')
+define the interval between two retries (default is '2sec')

 ### retry(n)

 define max number of retries

 ### timeout(time)

 define timeout for a task

 ### lifetime(time)

 job expires if its exceed crationtime + time

 ### action(function(job, done))

 action to execute receive a job and a callback

 ## License